-The parties can propose to the JFTC certain appropriate measures to eliminate the effect of the restraint on competition in a particular field as a result of a business combination (the Remedy), during both a Phase I and Phase II review.
+The parties can propose to the JFTC certain appropriate measures to eliminate the effect of the restraint on competition in a particular field as a result of a business combination, during both a Phase I and Phase II review.
 The JFTC will then review the transaction on the basis that the proposed remedies will be implemented and a clearance with conditions (the implementation of the remedy) for such a business combination will be granted by the JFTC.
-On the other hand, it is unusual that the JFTC would propose remedies of their own volition, but the JFTC sometimes provides a 'hint' to the parties as to what remedies will be required, during the discussion of proposed remedies.
+This being said, the JFTC does not have the authority to impose remedies not agreed by the parties and it is unusual that the JFTC would propose remedies of their own volition; however, the JFTC sometimes provides a "hint" to the parties as to what remedies will be required, during the discussion of proposed remedies.